theupdateframework/specification/tuf-spec.md

   * **1.10**. **Set whether consistent snapshots are used as per the trusted root metadata file** (see Section 4.3).

-**2**. **Download the timestamp metadata file**, up to Y number of bytes (because the size is unknown.)
-The value for Y is set by the authors of the application using TUF.
-For example, Y may be tens of kilobytes.
+**2**. **Download the timestamp metadata file**, up to X number of bytes (because the size is unknown).
+The value for X is set by the authors of the application using TUF.
+For example, X may be tens of kilobytes.
 The filename used to download the timestamp metadata file is of the fixed form FILENAME.EXT (e.g., timestamp.json).
 The client MUST write the file to non-volatile storage as FILENAME.EXT.